calladogt/Deep-learning-to-the-modeling-of-chaotic-dynamics-systems/README.md

 For instance, I will separate 2 folders of files: articles and codes.
 In the article folder, I will put all articles that make sense to read and study about my research project.
 In codes, I will store all codes made during my internship.

+Let's study some interesting topics for the project.

 ### Chaotic systems

 Here I will do some revision about this subject.
 Let's see the conditions to have a chaotic system and how to characterize this kind of system.